camerenisonfire/ImagoDev/README.md

 [Imago Dev](https://www.imago.dev/), is a website and blog, run by Cameren Dolecheck, exploring the connection between the developer and their work, especially in the realm of creative coding.
 <br /><br />

+This site was built with [GatsbyJs](https://www.gatsbyjs.org).
 Thanks to [Greg Globinski](https://www.greglobinski.com) for the creation of the GatsbyJS Hero Starter Blog, which this site was created from.

 ## Licence